By platform

 The goal of custom workflows is to create a transparent and visualized process that meets your company’s needs on one Kanban board.
 It also simplifies communication in an organization and provides an overview of a project’s or sprint’s progress thus helping with sprint capacity planning in Jira.

-Jira comes with ready-to-use default workflows to copy and use for your project, for example, Jira Core for project management which lets you define issues as To Do, In Progress, and Done.
+Jira comes with ready-to-use default workflows to copy and use for your project, for example, Jira Core for project management which lets you define work items as To Do, In Progress, and Done.

 In reality, however, things get far more complicated than just these three statuses.
 You know the drill, tasks need to be reviewed, tested, approved, or even put on hold.
 So, it’s better to build your custom workflow and adapt it to the way your agile team works – precisely.